 Schulich School of Music

 This course is a continuation of MUMT 306: Music and Audio Computing I. Various sound synthesis and processing techniques will be studied.
 Exercises will focus on the development of programming skills for the implementation of real-time audio applications.
-Students will learn how to implement sound synthesis and audio processing algorithms in Matlab, C++, Max/MSP, and if time allows, ChucK.
+Students will learn how to implement sound synthesis and audio processing algorithms in Matlab, C++, and Max/MSP, with a quick introduction to ChucK.

 |Time:||Tuesdays 1:35 - 4:25 PM|